Skype or FaceTime consults have been very helpful for Dr. Teitelbaum's many patients who live outside of the Los Angeles area.

 There is nothing about being in an airplane that causes any sort of a problem.
 It is just important that you not carry heavy bags or do anything to strain yourself.
 The length of time one needs to wait to fly is purely a matter of discomfort and the instructions Dr. Teitelbaum gives about recovery.

 Many patients travel with their spouse, friend, parent, or child.
 But an equal number of patients come here alone.
-In such cases, it is required for them to stay at the aftercare facility Serenity for at least one night.
+In such cases, it is required for them to stay at an aftercare facility for at least one night.
 For tummy tucks and facelifts, additional night(s) are usually desirable.
-Since Serenity is across the street from the office, Dr. Teitelbaum regularly visits patients there.
 It is most convenient to then stay next door at the Ambrose Hotel, though many patients prefer going to the more exclusive hotels either alone or with a private duty nurse.

 It is important to realize that this can happen, and it represents a very valid and thoughtful reason to not travel for surgery.
 While these sorts of problems are rare, major issues such as infection or even late bleeding can occur.
 These may require frequent doctor visits or even a trip back to the OR to correct, at a significant cost.
 More minor issues such as an irritation from a stitch can occur.
 Dr. Teitelbaum is friendly with plastic surgeons in many cities around the world, and as colleagues they take care of each other's patients if issues arrive during travel.
 Dr. Teitelbaum speaks to his out of town patients about this, and indeed it is an issue that needs to be discussed.